decentraland/old-documentation/_posts/design-experience/2018-01-08-design-games.md

 #### Portable experiences

-In future releases, we plan to add the ability to develop what we call _portable experiences_ with our SDK.
-These will be parts of the gameplay that players take with them when they leave your scene and move through the rest of the metaverse.
+Portable experiences are parts of the gameplay that players take with them as they move through the metaverse.
 For example, a player could take a snowball from your scene, walk away to another scene, and throw the snowball to another player who’s also playing the same game.

-Players will have a way to turn these portable experiences on or off as they please.
+Smart wearables are portable experiences that are turned on when the player puts on the item of clothing.
+Smart wearables can grant players new abilities, like a jetpack that lets them fly, or add a new layer of content on top of the rest of the world, like randomly placing coins to be collected throughout the whole of genesis city.

-Keep in mind that players might be using someone else’s portable experience while on your scene, this adds an element of unpredictability to how they might interact.
+Keep in mind that players might be using someone else’s portable experience while on your scene.
+See [User Data]({{ site.baseurl }}{% post_url /development-guide/2018-02-22-user-data %}#get-portable-experiences) to learn how to check what portable experiences a player currently has activated.

 ## Game Persistence